Keyboard shortcuts

 Set the persistent default in ~/.mind/config.toml:

-absorb_to = "~/dev/my-agent-library"
+absorb-to = "~/dev/my-agent-library"

 ~ is expanded at use.
 The destination must be a git repository; a path that is not a git repo is an error.